jenehojinchoi/Pokedex/README.md

 5. Ability to search pokemons with starting alphabet
 6. Ability to view my own list of liked pokemons
 7. Ability to see each pokemon's details by clicking the card - shown as modal window
-8. Deployed using AWS EC2
+8. Deployed using AWS EC2 (deprecated, now only on local)

 ### Backend
 1. Models of user, pokemon, likes_pokemon (contains which user liked which pokemon)
 2. View: sign in, sign up, like pokemon, liked pokemon list
 3. Hash password of user before saving it in database.
 4. Unhash password to check if password input is correct
 5. Used relational database, which was set up in AWS RDS.
-(MySQL)
+(MySQL) (deprecated, now only on local database)
-6. Deployed using AWS EC2
+6. Deployed using AWS EC2 (deprecated, now only on local)

 ## Structure